 Is dropshipping legit?
 The answer is YES.
-However, there are both benefits and disadvantages to this eCommerce model like with most business models.
-Read through listed benefits and disadvantages with dropshipping so you can make a judgment whether it is the right eCommerce business model for you.
+But like most business models there are both benefits and disadvantages.
+I have listed the benefits and disadvantages with dropshipping so you can make a judgment whether it is the right eCommerce business model for you.

 Dropshipping is a retail fulfillment method where an eCommerce store does not keep any inventory but purchases products from a supplier/wholesaler as they are ordered.

-The biggest difference between dropshipping and the standard retail model is that the selling merchant does not stock or own inventory.
-Instead, the merchant purchases inventory as needed from a third party – usually a wholesaler or manufacturer – to fulfill orders.
+The mayor difference between dropshipping and the standard retail model is that the seller/merchant does not stock or carry inventory.
+The merchant purchases inventory as needed from a third party (usually a wholesaler or manufacturer) to fulfill orders.

 Benefits With Dropshipping

-Probably the biggest advantage of dropshipping is that it is possible to launch an eCommerce store without having to invest thousands of dollars in inventory up front.
-Traditionally, retailers have to tie up huge amounts of capital purchasing inventory.
+The main advantage of dropshipping is that it is possible to launch an eCommerce store without having to invest thousands of dollars in inventory.

-With the dropshipping model, you do not have to purchase a product unless you already made the sale and have been paid by the customer.
-Without major up-front inventory investments, it is possible to start a successful dropshipping business with not too much capital.
+With the dropshipping model, you do not have to purchase any products unless you already made the sale and have received payment from the customer.
+Without major investments in inventory, it is possible to start a successful dropshipping business with not too much capital.

-However, from experience I have noticed that you need approximately $2000 – $3000 minimum to start a dropshipping business.
-This is because PayPal is withholding the customer payment until you have shipped the product and provided valid tracking info.
-In the beginning, before you get a good track record with PayPal, they keep your money even longer.
+Firstly, because PayPal is withholding the customer’s payment until you have shipped the product and provided valid tracking information.
+Until you have gotten a good track record with PayPal, they may hold on to your funds even longer.

-Amazon only pays out every 14 days, so that will tie up your funds as well.
+Secondly, Amazon only pays out every 14-15 days, so this ties up your funds as well.

-Thirdly, as an eCommerce seller, you will have a few (at least) returns and refunds when working with eCommerce.
-This is something you need to have a budget for also.
-Amazon ties up a certain share of your profits for possible refunds, which will decrease your payouts as well.
+Thirdly, as an eCommerce seller, you will have a few (at least) returns and refunds every month.
+This is something you will need to budget for.
+Amazon ties up a certain share of your profits for possible refunds which will decrease your payouts as well.

 Running an eCommerce business is much easier when you do not have to deal with physical products.
-With dropshipping, you do not have to worry about:
+If you are dropshipping, you do not have to worry about:

 - Investing in costly inventory